Business Engines

 More reads

-If you always think in the same way,
+If you always think in the same way, you’ll always end up in the same place.

 The best thing you’ve done hasn’t been done yet.